bkimmett/polynomial-byzantine/README.md

 * `none` - Do nothing.
 * `bias` - Bias the shared coin flip in the adversary's chosen direction.
 * `bias_reverse` - Bias the shared coin flip in the direction opposite the adversary's chosen direction.
 Used for the 'Deadlock' attack.
-* `split` - Split the shared coin flip, so different nodes will see different results. **Not tested, may not work.** Use at own risk.
+* `split` - Split the shared coin flip, so different nodes will see different results. **Not currently implemented.**

 ## Changing Basic Parameters (Logging, Adversary Chosen Value, Adversary Message Holding)